buditanrim/buditanrim.github.io/_posts/2021-05-03-self-learning.md

 - Different viewpoints – "What would be an alternative way to see this?"
 - Questioning the original question – "What was the point of this question?"

 **Reflect.** What does it mean to your context?
-Since we have different conditions.
-Always contextualize the information you have.
-Even when you take notes, don’t copy the source.
+Always contextualize the information you have to your condition.
+When you take notes, don’t copy the source.
 Write it down with your word and understanding.

 **Experiment whenever possible.** Remember, see your [life as an experiment][1].

-I have a notebook filled with questions.
 Let us be curious.
 Don’t be afraid of not knowing.
 It’s super fun.

 {% include image.html